New Zealand's newest Great Ride

-The trail should take you between two and a half to five hours, depending on your pace.
+The trail should take you between three to five hours, depending on your pace.
 You’ll also want to factor in some time to stop and take in the sights at purpose-built points along the way that reveal stunning views.
 They also provide a great opportunity to rest and rehydrate.

-If you find you’re running low on water or energy bars, you’ll be happy to know that along the trail there are a couple spots to purchase food and drinks (hours vary), taps to refill water bottles, and three accessible toilet blocks.
+If you find you’re running low on water or energy bars, you’ll be happy to know that along the trail there are a three spots to purchase food and drinks, however hours vary so we encourage you to pack some along.
+There are also four taps to refill water bottles, and three accessible toilet blocks.